EPHA 2018 Universal Access and Affordable Medicines Forum

 ROUTES TO BETTER AND AFFORDABLE MEDICINES BY 2025

 What do we want from our future medicines policy?

 20 November 2018 • Scotland House, Brussels

-The 2018 Universal Access and Affordable Medicines Forum comes at a critical juncture for pharmaceutical policy in Europe.
+The 2018 Universal Access and Affordable Medicines Forum came at a critical juncture for pharmaceutical policy in Europe.

-Join the Trailblazers in the European access to medicines debate on 20 November to take stock of recent unprecedented political developments and to discuss policy recommendations for the next European Commission and Member States’ priorities in terms of medicines policy.
+On 20 November 2018, Trailblazers from all parties involved in the European access to medicines debate gathered to take stock of recent unprecedented political developments and to discuss policy recommendations for the next European Commission and Member States’ priorities in terms of medicines policy.

 Get updated on major political developments and their relevance for the access to medicines debate